Planning a BBQ Clambake Party

 Weight

 Gas grills literally come in all shapes and sizes.
 The type of grill you get should really depend on what you plan on using the grill for.
-If you foresee camping trips, barbeques at the beach or tailgate parties, you may want to consider getting a smaller gas grill.
+If you foresee camping trips, barbeques at the beach, or tailgate parties, you may want to consider getting a smaller gas grill.
 Smaller gas grills can range from anywhere from 10 to 40 pounds.
 Portable gas containers are also available for these types of grills.

 If your plans are move focused on home cooking, then larger grills should suit you fine.